pcottle/learnGitBranching/README.md

 ### Contributing Levels

 I would love for more levels to be added!
-I think there is a ton to learn and a ton to cover.
+I think there is a ton to learn and cover.
 Hopefully the community together can build a great tool for all git newcomers.

 ## Contributing